“`html

 Weigh yourself before and after exercise to determine fluid losses.
 For every pound lost during exercise, drink 16-24 ounces of fluid.
 This replacement should happen gradually over 2-4 hours post-workout, not all at once.
 Including some sodium in your post-workout hydration helps your body retain the fluid you’re consuming.

 Recovery hydration works synergistically with other wellness factors.
-Proper fluid balance supports the sleep and strength training over 40 connection, helping your body enter deeper sleep phases needed for muscle recovery.
+Proper fluid balance supports sleep and strength training recovery over 40, helping your body enter deeper sleep phases needed for muscle repair.
 It also supports mental clarity and mood stability, which becomes particularly important for those using exercise for anxiety and depression over 40 as part of their wellness strategy.
+Additionally, understanding why post-workout recovery matters more than the workout itself transforms how you approach your entire fitness routine.
+Pairing solid recovery hydration habits with non-negotiable rest days after 45 gives your body the complete recovery window it needs to adapt and grow stronger.

 Individual Factors That Change Everything